DAnikeyev/DKey.ObsidianSecondBrain/Programming/CSharp/Resolving nuget dependencies.md

 - PackageB v2.0 depends on PackageC >=1.5 <3.0.

 The dependency resolver will determine that the compatible version of PackageC that satisfies both constraints is v1.5.x.

+## Rules

+#### Lowest applicable version

+The lowest applicable version rule restores the lowest possible version of a package as defined by its dependencies.

+#### Floating versions

+A floating dependency version is specified with the * character.
+For example, `6.0.*`.
+This version specification says "use the latest 6.0.x version"; `4.*` means "use the latest 4.x version."

+#### Direct dependency wins

+When the package graph for an application contains different versions of a package in the same subgraph, and one of those versions is a direct dependency in that subgraph, that version would be chosen for that subgraph and the rest will be ignored.
+This behavior allows an application to override any particular package version in the dependency graph.

+>[!Warning]
+> The Direct dependency wins rule can result in a downgrade of the package version, thus potentially breaking other dependencies in the graph.
+When a package is downgraded, NuGet adds a [warning to alert the user](https://learn.microsoft.com/en-us/nuget/reference/errors-and-warnings/nu1605).

+### Cousin dependencies

+When different package versions are referred in different subgraphs in the graph from the application, NuGet uses the lowest version that satisfies all version requirements

 # Links
 ```dataview
 LIST